Large normalizers of ${\mathbb Z}^{d}$-odometers systems and realization on substitutive subshifts: Description of the linear representation group of odometer systems

 \begin{corollary} Let $L \in \mathcal{M}(d,\Z)$ be an expansion matrix. \begin{enumerate} \item A matrix $M\in \GL$ is in $\vec{N}(\overleftarrow{\Z^{d}}_{(L^{n})})$, if and only if

 \item If $M\in \GL$ commutes with some power of the expansion matrix $L$, then $M$ is in the linear representation semigroup $\vec{N}(\overleftarrow{\Z^{d}}_{(L^{n})})$.

-\item For any $M\in \GL$ we have that $\vec{N}(\overleftarrow{\Z^{d}}_{(ML^{n}M^{-1})})=M\vec{N}(\overleftarrow{\Z^{d}}_{(L^{n})})M^{-1}$. \end{enumerate} \end{corollary}
+\item For any $M\in \GL$, we have that $\vec{N}(\overleftarrow{\Z^{d}}_{(ML^{n}M^{-1})})=M\vec{N}(\overleftarrow{\Z^{d}}_{(L^{n})})M^{-1}$. \end{enumerate} \end{corollary}

 In the next theorem, we present the structure of the linear representation group of constant-base $\Z^{2}$-odometer systems based on computable arithmetical conditions of the expansive matrix $L$.
 Within this family, we obtain a bifurcation phenomenon at the level of the linear representation group, depending on arithmetic relations of the coefficients of the matrix $L$.
 To describe the different cases, we introduce some additional notations.
-For any positive integer $n>1$, the \emph{radical} $\rad(n)$ \emph{of} $n$ is defined as the product of the distinct prime numbers that divide $n$.
-If $n<-1$, we define $\rad(n)$ just as $\rad(-n)$.
+For every integer with $|n|>1$, the \emph{radical} $\rad(n)$ \emph{of} $n$ is defined as the product of the distinct prime numbers that divide $n$.
+To describe algebraically the normalizer, we will say that a group $G$ is \emph{virtually} $\Z$ when it admits an infinite cyclic subgroup of finite index.
 The \emph{centralizer} $\Cent_{\GLtwo}(L)$ \emph{of a matrix} $L$ \emph{in} $\GLtwo$ is defined as the subgroup consisting of all matrices in $\GLtwo$ commuting with $L$.
 Recall that, as established in \cref{CorollariesNormalizerConditionOdometer}, the centralizer $\Cent_{\GLtwo}(L)$ is always a subgroup of $\vec{N}(\overleftarrow{\Z^{d}}_{(L^{n})})$.

 \begin{theorem} Let $L \in \mathcal{M}(2,\Z)$ be an integer expansion matrix.

 \begin{enumerate}[label=(\arabic*), ref=(\arabic*)] \item If $\rad(\det(L))$ divides $\trace(L)$, then the linear representation group $\vec{N}(\overleftarrow{\Z^{2}}_{(L^n)})$ is equal to $\GLtwo$.